Kitware/VolView/README.md

 This project is still a work in progress, so suggestions and contributions are welcome in the issue tracker!

-You can also play with the online demo: https://paraview-medical.netlify.app/
+You can also play with the online demo: https://volview.netlify.app/

 ## Development

-Below lists a few commands for building and running a local copy of paraview-medical.
+Below lists a few commands for building and running a local copy of VolView.

 To prepare your environment after cloning the repo, run: